Xaque8787/m3uparser/README.md

       - M3U_URL= # "https://m3u_URL1.com, https://m3u_URL2.com, etc..."
       - HOURS=12 # update interval, setting this optional, default 12hrs.
       - SCRUB_HEADER= # Optional, add more/different scrub values, does not override the defaults
+      - EXCLUDE_TERMS= # Optional, this acts as a filter to ignore stream that contain defined value in group-title
       - REMOVE_TERMS= # Optional, add more/different remove term values, does not override the defaults
       - REPLACE_TERMS # Optional, add more/different replace values, does not override the defaults
       - CLEANERS= # Optional, add more/different cleaner values, does not override the defaults